Iganza-roy/LitNerd_Letters/README.md

 LitNerd Letters is a blog site where bloggers and writers can easily create, share, and discover articles and stories.
 It serves as a platform for literary enthusiasts to connect and share their insights and narratives.

-click [here](https://iganza-roy.github.io/Litnerd_letters-about/) to learn more about litnerd letters.
+Click [here](https://iganza-roy.github.io/Litnerd_letters-about/) to learn more about litnerd letters.

 ## Table of Contents